brokerse/binance-format/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/996757cec66542c0a64fca2b4cf8a936)](https://www.codacy.com/app/dmzoneill/node-binance-api?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=clubinvest/binance-format&amp;utm_campaign=Badge_Grade)

 # Node Binance API
-This project is designed to help you make your own projects that interact with the [Binance API](https://github.com/binance-exchange/binance-official-api-docs).
-You can stream candlestick chart data, market depth, or use other advanced features such as setting stop losses and iceberg orders.
-This project seeks to have complete API coverage including WebSockets.
+This project was developed to assist in formatting the binance symbols to better represent values in both the backend and front end.
+No api is used to query and perform the formatting, it is purely done with string manipulation to have more performance and availability.

 #### Installation
 ```